SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 Running this script will first print the original array, and then the same array without the element we deleted from it.
 If you call `unset` directly on the array without specifying an index it will delete the entire array.

-Lastly, arrays in bash are not typed, meaning they can store heterogeneous data types.
+Arrays in bash are not typed, meaning they can store heterogeneous data types.
 You can store strings, integers, and even other arrays in a single array.
 Let us create a new script called `arrays_heterogeneous.sh` and add the following lines:

 ```bash
 #!/bin/bash